JodaOrg/joda-collect/README.md

 ### Releases
-There are no full releases yet!
 [Release 1.0](http://www.joda.org/joda-collect/download.html) is the current latest release.
-The code is fully tested, but there may yet be bugs and the API may yet change.
-There should be no great reason why it cannot be used in production if you can cope with future API change.
+This release is considered stable and worthy of the 1.x tag.

-Joda-Collect runs on Java SE 8 or later and requires [Google-Guava](http://code.google.com/p/guava-libraries/).
+It depends on Java SE 8 or later and requires [Google-Guava](http://code.google.com/p/guava-libraries/).

 Available in the [Maven Central repository](http://search.maven.org/#artifactdetails|org.joda|joda-collect|1.0|jar)